Qattara Depression: Geography

 The Qattara Depression has the shape of a teardrop, with its point facing east and the broad deep area facing southwest.
 The northern side of the depression is characterised by steep escarpments up to 280 m high, marking the edge of the adjacent El Diffa plateau.
 To the south the depression slopes gently up to the Great Sand Sea.

 Within the Depression are salt marshes, under the northwestern and northern escarpment edges, and extensive dry lake beds that flood occasionally.
 The marshes occupy approximately 300 km2, although wind-blown sands are encroaching in some areas.
-About a quarter of the region is occupied by dry lakes composed of hard crust and sticky mud, and occasionally filled with water.
+About a quarter of the region is occupied by dry lakes composed of hard crust and sticky mud.
+These are occasionally filled with water.

 The depression was initiated by either wind or fluvial erosion in the late Neogene, but during the Quaternary Period the dominant mechanism was a combination of salt weathering and wind erosion working together.
 First, the salts break up the depression floor, then the wind blows away the resulting sands.
 This process is less effective in the eastern part of the depression, due to lower salinity groundwater.